Illuminated globe with glowing meridian lines representing world time zones

 Clear, practical explainers on how time zones, UTC, and Daylight Saving Time actually work.

-What Is UTC?
+Glowing atomic clock mechanism representing UTC time synchronization What Is UTC?
 Coordinated Universal Time Explained

 A plain-English guide to UTC, why it replaced GMT as the global time standard, and how it's used in aviation, computing, and science.

-Daylight Saving Time Explained: History, Dates, and Why It Exists
+Split clock face showing day and night representing Daylight Saving Time Daylight Saving Time Explained: History, Dates, and Why It Exists

 Everything you need to know about Daylight Saving Time — where it came from, which countries still use it, and when clocks change each year.

-How Time Zones Work: A Complete Guide
+Dark globe sliced by glowing longitude lines representing world time zones How Time Zones Work: A Complete Guide

 Learn how the world's time zone system was created, why it isn't a perfect grid, and why some countries use unusual offsets.

-What Is a Unix Timestamp?
+Vintage brass mechanical counter representing a Unix timestamp What Is a Unix Timestamp?
 How Computers Track Time

 A clear explanation of Unix time, why computers count seconds since 1970, and how to read or convert a Unix timestamp.

-Military Time Conversion Guide (24-Hour Clock Explained)
+Brushed brass 24-hour aviator clock dial representing military time Military Time Conversion Guide (24-Hour Clock Explained)

 How to read and convert 24-hour military time to standard 12-hour AM/PM time, with a full reference table.

-Leap Years and Leap Seconds: Why Our Calendar Needs Extra Days and Seconds
+Antique brass astrolabe and calendar representing leap years and leap seconds Leap Years and Leap Seconds: Why Our Calendar Needs Extra Days and Seconds

 Understand why we add a day every four years and an occasional leap second, and how these small corrections keep our calendars aligned with the Earth.